 - At least 60% of the work involves research that is performed using a well-defined, academically accepted methodology.

 - The report contains a thorough introduction, a results section, a discussion and an appropriate and state of the art reference list.
-Depending on the department, this internship is labeled UCSSC/SCI/HUMINT21, and the academic supervisor (2nd reader if you wish) should be a teacher from UCU.
+Depending on the department, this internship is labeled UCSSC/SCI/HUMINT21, and the academic supervisor (2nd reader if you wish) should be a lecturer at University College Utrecht.

 - At least 200 hours of work are spent on the internship.

 Doing an internship 'off the grid' if of course possible as well.
-Not all internships fit into the UCU 7,5 EC model or lend themselves for a reflective report.
+Not all internships fit into the University College Utrecht 7.5 EC model or lend themselves for a reflective report.

 You can find the registration forms here.